 Proper care and maintenance of your recreational vehicle, including your rubber roof, is important for trouble-free performance.
 Normal maintenance is simple and easy, and does not require special materials.
 Keep the roof clean.
 Clean the roof at least four (4) times annually.
 For normal cleaning:

-1. Use RC100 Decor Synthetic Roof & General Purpose cleaner or a mild laundry detergent.
+- 1. Use RC100 Decor Synthetic Roof & General Purpose cleaner or a mild laundry detergent. - 2.
+Rinse the complete roof with clean water to remove any loose dirt or debris.